GiorgioMendieta/Word_Guessr/README.md

   - More number of opportunities (+1 tile row)

 - **Hard mode**
-  - Prevent using past letters
+  - Prevent using wrong letters
   - Less number of opportunities (-1 tile row)

 ## Getting started